Oral Cancer: Facts, Prevention, and Screening

 - Nasal Cavity and Paranasal Sinuses: The hollow space inside of the nose (nasal cavity) and the small hollow spaces in the bones surrounding the nose (paranasal sinuses).

 Any unusual signs in the mouth or throat that do not resolve on their own in two weeks warrant a call to Drs.
-Rodenburg, MacMenamin, Brown, Burns or Shearen.
+Rodenburg, MacMenamin, Brown, Burns, Shearen or Tyler.
 Please, don’t hesitate to call – early detection is the key to the cure for oral cancer.
 Woodbury Office Phone Number 651-233-2140